seanox/aspect-js/manual/en/mvc.md

 ### Synchronization

-In addition to the static linking and assignment of HTML elements to JavaScript models, the object binding also includes the synchronization of values between the HTML elements and the fields of the JavaScript models.
+In addition to the static linking and assignment of HTML elements to JavaScript models, the view model binding also includes the synchronization of values between the HTML elements and the fields of the JavaScript models.
 The synchronization depends on events that are declared for the HTML element with the attribute `events` and so the synchronization is executed only when one of the defined events occurs.

 More details about the usage can be found in chapter [events](markup.md#events).